 Joe Wicks—aka The Body Coach, the man behind #LeanIn15, which has been used more than 542,000 times on Instagram—is on a mission to get Britain fitter and healthier.
-It's his upbeat Instagram persona (he films 15-second recipes for the platform) and charm that have scored him 1.4 million followers and his own ITV show, Joe Wicks: The Body Coach.
+It's his upbeat Instagram persona (he films 15-second recipes for the platform) and charm that has scored him 1.4 million followers and his own ITV show, Joe Wicks: The Body Coach.
 He's pretty much a household name, so I'll say no more on what his credentials are.
 What I will tell you is that Wicks has seven simple rules for getting and, more crucially, staying lean.
-Keep scrolling to find out what they are.

-Rule 2: Drink 2–4 litres of water per day
+Rule 2: Drink 2–4 Liters of Water per Day

 We know: Everyone says drink more water, from models and actors to personal trainers.
 But that's because it's key to weight loss.
 If you don't drink enough water, your body can become mildly dehydrated and in turn, slows down less vital processes like the metabolism of fat to compensate.
 Plus, more often than not, we think we're hungry when we're actually just thirsty.